Are Shrimp and Cockroaches Related?

 #2 – Environment

-Shrimp are aquatic creatures that prefer life in bodies of salt or freshwater.
-Cockroaches are purely terrestrial, although some species can swim.
+Cockroaches are purely land creatures, although some species can swim.
 Trying to put the two into the same environment will result in one or the other perishing, depending on what that environment is.

 #3 – Nuisance Factor